alanwunsche/agentware-book/README.md

 # Overview

-Ana Patel, a determined and forward-thinking software engineer at MarketSphere, rises from Product Manager to CEO, tackling ethical challenges and pioneering AI advancements in a competitive landscape.
-Amidst internal strife over rogue AI agents and external pressures for AI safety and ethics, she steers her company through the turbulent waters of an AI-centric, hyper-personalized digital commerce era.
+Ana Patel, a determined and forward-thinking software engineer at MarketSphere, rises from Product Manager to CEO, tackling ethical challenges and pioneering AI advancements in a competitive digital commerce landscape.
+Amidst internal strife over rogue AI agents and external pressures for AI safety, ethics and privacy, she steers her company through the turbulent waters of an AI-centric, hyper-personalized era.

 ## About the Author